mantidproject/documents/Project-Management/TechnicalSteeringCommittee/meetings/TSC-meeting-next.md

 Attendees: Draper, Heybrock, Moore, Borreguero, Peterson, Savici, Hahn

 - Design for custom help url for algorithms was approved with minor changes
+- `boost::shared_ptr` is required until all supported platforms are at boost 1.63 - Pete send email to dev list